Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add execute permission to the owner of file 'Hello'

 Task 7.
 Multiple Permissions.
 (6-multiple permissions)
 Add execute permission to owner and group owner.
 Add read only permission to other users.

+Task 8.
+Everybody!
+(7-everybody)
+Add execute permission to owner,group owner and other users.